-Question Answer/Notes What is the TR-ANZGOG Network of Laboratories The TR-ANZGOG Biobank is comprised of a network of laboratories and biobanks across Australia.
+Answer/Notes The TR-ANZGOG Biobank is comprised of a network of laboratories and biobanks across Australia.
 Laboratories in this network have been approved by ANZGOG as facilities that can assist with the processing, storage and distribution of samples for research.
 One of these facilities is the NSW Health Statewide Biobank.
-What is the NSW Health Statewide Biobank?
 The NSW Health Statewide Biobank is a secure NSW Government facility.
 It's the largest facility of its kind in the Southern Hemisphere and uses robotic technology to store and process millions of biospecimens to support health and medical research.
 The Biobank provides approved researchers with access to a range of human samples (such as blood or tissue) and linked health data to help them better understand, detect and treat illness.
-You can find more information at biobank.health.nsw.gov.au What are the benefits of participating?
-It is not likely participants will benefit directly.
+You can find more information at biobank.health.nsw.gov.au It is not likely participants will benefit directly.
 Your choice to donate a sample and allow access to your health and personal information will support research that could result in discoveries that could change, improve and save the lives of others in the future.
-Are there any risks?
 Health information is regarded as one of the most sensitive types of personal information.
 For this reason, there are laws, policies and procedures in place to protect the safety and security of your sample and your health and personal information.
 While we take the greatest possible care to protect you, there are some risks associated with participating in health and medical research.
 This could include: There is a rare risk that a serious incidental finding could be made.
 This happens when a researcher discovers something potentially serious about your health that they weren't looking for.
 If a finding is confirmed after further tests, there is a chance your future income protection and private health insurance policies could be affected.
 It might also have health implications for you or your genetic relatives.
 Read more about this in the FAQ section on serious findings.
 There is a rare risk of breach of privacy.
 If this were to happen, it would be dealt with in line with strict State and Commonwealth Government privacy laws and guidelines.
-Read more about this in the FAQ section on protecting your privacy.
+Read more about this in the FAQ section on